On this page you’ll find answers to frequently asked questions about mRNA vaccines.

 No, the messenger RNA provides your cells with information about the surface characteristics of the virus so that the body can then prepare the immune response that will be triggered in the event of any future contact.
 Since the mRNA does not enter the protected cell nucleus (which is where your genetic material is located), it does not interact with your DNA at any time.

-Since the clinical trials were not yet concluded at the time of authorisation, the vaccines have been given temporary authorisation for a period of two years.
-A complete dossier is required for unlimited authorisation.
-The vaccine manufacturers continuously provide further data, which should enable a “definitive” authorisation to be granted after the temporary authorisation expires.
+Since the long-term data from the clinical trials were not yet finalised at the time of authorisation, the vaccines have been given temporary authorisation for a period of two years.
+An ordinary authorisation requires long-term data, and the vaccine manufacturers have continued to provide further data.
+A decision will be taken on lifting the temporary authorisation after the data have been reviewed, which is defined as a condition of the ordinary authorisation.

 Across the world, science and industry have worked together to focus on the development of vaccines.
 Research and development resources were pooled and used in a targeted manner to produce a vaccine against the coronavirus.
 As regards vaccine manufacture, various development phases could be carried out at the same time, which helped to accelerate the process.